GyroSuperintelligence/BabyLM/guides/Genetics.md

 4. **Thread Metadata:** Each thread has a JSON metadata file tracking its parent, children, format, and timestamps, creating a navigable graph of relationships.

-5. **Encryption:** Thread keys and gene keys are stored separately and encrypted using AES-256-GCM with keys derived via PBKDF2-HMAC-SHA256 from the agent secret.
+5. **Encryption:** Private thread keys and gene keys are stored separately and encrypted using AES-256-GCM with keys derived via PBKDF2-HMAC-SHA256 from the agent secret.
+Public threads and gene keys are stored unencrypted, all as NDJSON files.

 ## 4. Engine Implementation